Japan Petroleum Exploration Co., Ltd.

 日本語English

-Soma LNG Terminal is the first large-scale LNG terminal in Fukushima Prefecture, comprising two LNG tanks with a capacity of 230,000kL, the largest class ground type-type tanks in Japan.
-The terminal receives and stores LNG from abroad, vaporizes LNG and sends out LNG vaporized gas into pipelines, and ship LNG in its original liquefied form.
+Soma LNG (Liquified Natural Gas) Terminal is the first large-scale LNG receiving and regasification terminal in Fukushima Prefecture, consisting of two LNG tanks with each capacity of 230,000 kiloliters, that is the largest prestressed concrete ("PC(*1)") tank in Japan.
+The terminal receives and stores LNG delivered from overseas, vaporizes LNG and sends out the vaporized LNG into pipelines, and reloads LNG into LNG tank trucks and LNG coastal vessels without regasification.

-Soma LNG Terminal is the first terminal of our own that is provided with a receiving jetty for ocean-going LNG carriers.
-The Terminal, which is central to our domestic gas distribution network, has contributed to increasing the volume and stability of natural gas supply in Japan.
+Soma LNG Terminal is our first solely owned regasification terminal with a receiving jetty for LNG vessels from overseas and takes a central role in our domestic gas distribution network, to contribute to the sales expansion and stable supply of natural gas in Japan.

 Related